-Note:

-Other, supplemental, components such as password interceptor plugins, Connector Gateway instances, and connector agents should be updated to match the version of the IdentityIQ server.
-See the Direct Connectors Administration and Configuration Guide, Integration Guide, and Quick Reference Guide for Gateway Connectors delivered with the product, for additional details.
+Note: Other supplemental components such as password interceptor plugins, Connector Gateway instances, and connector agents should be updated to match the version of the IdentityIQ server.
+See the Direct Connectors Administration and Configuration, Integration, and Quick Reference documentation for Gateway Connectors delivered with the product, for additional details.